geogbristol/SES/Admin/ReadMe.md

 # This is the group's admin file

 ## Sharing your draft and providing comments on others draft
-Please drop your draft in the Projects - SES draft sharing
+Please drop your draft in the Projects - SES-Draft/feedback sharing

 ## Group academic staff emails
 Beca Lleucu Phillips  beca_lleucu.phillips@bristol.ac.uk